-6060.25. (a) Notwithstanding any other law, any identifying information submitted by an applicant to the State Bar for admission and a license to practice law and all State Bar admission records, including, but not limited to, bar examination scores, law school grade point average (GPA), undergraduate GPA, Law School Admission Test scores, race or ethnicity, and any information contained within the State Bar Admissions database or any file or other data created by the State Bar with information submitted by the applicant that may identify an individual applicant, other than information described in subdivision (b), shall be confidential and shall not be disclosed pursuant to any state law, including, but not limited to, the California Public Records Act (Chapter 3.5 (commencing with Section 6250) of Division 7 of Title 1 of the Government Code).
+- SEC.
+22. Section 6060.25 of the Business and Professions Code is amended to read: - 6060.25. (a) Notwithstanding any other law, any identifying information submitted by an applicant to the State Bar for admission and a license to practice law and all State Bar admission records, including, but not limited to, bar examination scores, law school grade point average (GPA), undergraduate GPA, Law School Admission Test scores, race or ethnicity, and any information contained within the State Bar Admissions database or any file or other data created by the State Bar with information submitted by the applicant that may identify an individual applicant, other than information described in subdivision (b), shall be confidential and shall not be disclosed pursuant to any state law, including, but not limited to, the California Public Records Act (Chapter 3.5 (commencing with Section 6250) of Division 7 of Title 1 of the Government Code). - 25 (b) (1) This section does not prohibit the disclosure of any of 26 the following:

+(A) The names of applicants who have passed any examination administered, given, or prescribed by the Committee of Bar Examiners.

+(B) Information that is provided at the request of an applicant to another jurisdiction where the applicant is seeking admission to the practice of law.

+(C) Information provided to a law school that is necessary for the purpose of the law school's compliance with accreditation or regulatory requirements.

+-17 - AB 2878

-- (b) This section does not prohibit the disclosure of any of the following: - (1) The names of applicants who have passed any examination administered, given, or prescribed by the Committee of Bar Examiners. - (2) Information that is provided at the request of an applicant to another jurisdiction where the applicant is seeking admission to the practice of law. - (3) Information provided to a law school that is necessary for the purpose of the law school's compliance with accreditation or regulatory requirements. - (4) Information provided to the National Conference of Bar Examiners or a successor nonprofit organization in connection to the State Bar's administration of any examination. - (c) Disclosure of any of the information in paragraphs (2) to (4), inclusive, of subdivision (b) shall not constitute a waiver under Section 6254.5 of the Government Code of the exemption from disclosure provided for in subdivision (a) of this section. - SEC.
-22. Section 6075.6 is added to the Business and Professions Code, to read: - 6075.6. (a) (1) The Chief Justice of the California Supreme Court shall appoint a State Bar enforcement program monitor prior to March 31, 2017.
-The Chief Justice of the California Supreme Court shall advertise the availability of the position and conduct interviews of candidates for the position.
-The applicant for the position shall have investigative experience, shall be familiar with California laws and procedures, and, preferably, shall be familiar with the rules and procedures of the State Bar lawyer discipline system and relevant administrative procedures.
-The monitor may be a state employee or his or her services may be provided pursuant to contract.
+- (D) Information provided to the National Conference of Bar Examiners or a successor nonprofit organization in connection to the State Bar's administration of any examination. - (2) This subdivision shall apply retroactively to January 1, 2016. - (c) Disclosure of any of the information in paragraphs (2) subparagraphs (B) to (4), (D), inclusive, of paragraph (1) of subdivision (b) shall not constitute a waiver under Section 6254.5 of the Government Code of the exemption from disclosure provided for in subdivision (a) of this section.

-\\15\\ AB 2878